kb-dk/access-digital-objects/text-corpora.md

 Our services use a work concept developed together with the original service som 15 years ago by experienced reference librariance.
-It is completely heuristic and related to what their needs were when they provided pointers to texts at the information desk:
+It is completely pragmatic and related to what their needs were when providing pointers to texts as librarians.

 At the information desk, the most common questions about literature were about